-Matthew J. Smith, PhD, is an Associate Professor of Social Work at the University of Michigan and a Licensed Clinical Social Worker.
+Matthew J. Smith, PhD, is an Professor of Social Work at the University of Michigan and a Licensed Clinical Social Worker.
 Dr. Smith’s primary motivation is to reduce social isolation for underrepresented groups through enhancing their opportunities to obtain and sustain employment.

 May 27, 2020